douglatornell/2013-09-26-ubc/lessons/ubc-data-explore/index.markdown

 * Download a different year's daily data as a CSV file at the `POINT ATKINSON` station (We'll map out who gets which year on the whiteboard)
 * Confirm that the file contains the data you expect, and commit it into your repo

-Each member of each pair should end up with a hourly data report for YVR in August 2013 in their repo, and a daily data report from Point Atkinson for a different year.
+Each member of each group should end up with a hourly data report for YVR in August 2013 in their repo, and a daily data report from Point Atkinson for a different year.